Stoke-on-Trent new hotspot for uk investment properties?

 All of this, of course has a big impact on homes in the city – both existing and plans for new developments at-casinos.com.
 The housing market in the area saw slow growth in recent decades – so much so that in the early 2000’s, the then Government invested in a ‘Housing Market Renewal Pathfinder’ to try and turn it around.
 That scheme ended in 2011, and the areas in which it focused, particularly Hanley, Stoke and South Shelton continued to struggle for a little longer.
 There were issues around obsolescence, surplus housing and unpopular neighbourhoods.
 Taken together, these factors acted as a brake on house price growth.

 However, since 2012, the Stoke-on-Trent housing market has been steadily rising.
 Because values were quite low to begin with, the area was not impacted as much as many others in the 2008 crash, and the recovery over the past decade has seen steady growth.
-In fact, 2019 figures from the UK Cities Housing Price Index placed Stoke-on-Trent in the Top 5 cities for property value growth – with a year-on-year value growth of 5.5 per cent.
+In fact, figures from recent years placed Stoke-on-Trent in the Top 5 cities for property value growth – with a year-on-year value growth of 5.5 per cent.
 That puts Stoke as 4th out of 65 growing UK cities – with prices rising faster than they are in Manchester, Birmingham and London – a fact that people often find surprising.

 This has made Stoke-on-Trent one of the best places for property investment in the UK.
 In fact, the respected This is Money website has identified Stoke-on-Trent as the UK’s best place to invest in buy to let properties – due to a combination of low prices, decent demand and healthy returns on investment.
 It has one of the highest current rates of rental price growth in the county.
 If you need help finding the right property at the right price to deliver you high yield returns, then it is always worth finding an experienced and reputable property sourcer, who knows the local market, to help.